 By the time I remember my father, in the 1940s, he was still on an austere diet which consisted mainly of dry rusks, steamed fish, and fresh fruit whenever it could be obtained.
 His drink of choice was soda (carbonated) water from heavy glass bottles known as "soda water siphons", which could be refilled at the local chemist for a shilling or so.

-In spite of my father's rather limited connections with alcohol, there are today three public houses which carry his name.
+Despite my father's rather limited connections with alcohol, there are today three public houses that carry his name.
 In chronological order of opening, these are: "The John Baird" in Muswell Hill, North London, "The John Logie Baird" (a Wetherspoon's franchise) in Hastings, and "The Logie Baird" in Helensburgh, Scotland.

 The John Baird was opened by the Courage group in September 1959 and I was invited to the opening ceremony to "pull the first pint" of draft beer.
 I did not have far to travel as I was working in Cambridge as a research student at the time.
 The picture on the left shows me rather inexpertly pulling a pint; behind me is the licensee, the retired boxer Wally Pack.
 On the right of the picture is the debonair Leslie Mitchell who had been the BBC's first full-time male television announcer in 1936.